How life insurance works

 Trauma insurance

 Trauma cover pays a lump sum in the event of a serious illness or life-threatening condition to help in financing your recovery.
-The payment is commonly used to cover expenses associated with the specific medical event or trauma, such as medical or surgical bills, treatment costs or home alterations.
+The payment is commonly used to cover expenses associated with the specific medical event or trauma, such as out of pocket costs or home alterations.

 Business expense cover